-Employee Name Title Division/Department Evaluation Period: From (mm/yyyy) To (mm/yyyy)

-Instructions: For each factor indicate the level of performance that best describes the employee's job performance during the evaluation period.
-Justifying comments are required for factors rated other than satisfactory.
-To determine the overall performance rating, add the total of all ratings and divide by the number of applicable factors rated.
-The form must be signed by the evaluator and the employee.
+Employee Name Title Division/Department Evaluation Period:From(mm/yyyy) To (mm/yyyy) Instructions: For each factor indicate the level of perform Justifying comments are required for factors rated other to 1 2 and divide by the number of applicable factors rated.
+The e form must be signed by the evaluator and the employee.